vanHavel/Parallel-Functional-Programming-Benchmarks/README.md

 Language Comparison on absolute speeds and relative speedups.

 ## Introduction
 In this project we compare the functional programming languages Haskell, Erlang and Java 8 in terms of performance on parallel computations.
+All implementations are available in this repository.

 Our goal is to compare both raw speeds as well as **speedup** (scaling factor compared to a sequential solution) of all languages involved.
 Depending on the environment, the latter one might be even more important than the first, as machines with many cores need excellent scalability to yield good performance.